miluski/miluski/README.md

 <h1>Computer Science Student</h1>

 👋 Hi there!
 I’m a fourth-year student specializing in backend development for web and mobile applications.
 While my expertise lies in backend programming, I’m also comfortable with frontend technologies.
-Currently, I’m diving into Angular and Spring Boot to create robust and performant web apps.
-In the future, I plan to explore Flutter and other mobile app development technologies.
 Feel free to connect—I’m always eager to learn and collaborate!
 Have a fantastic day! 😊

 ## Technologies Stack